 Breast augmentations, breast lifts, breast reductions, and breast reconstructions are all amazing procedures that can yield fantastic results.
 Unfortunately, the body does not always heal in a predictable manner and certain breast abnormalities can pose challenges that sometimes lead to an unfavorable result, or a result that could benefit from a little improvement.
 Other times patients’ objectives or lifestyles change, so that they desire larger breasts, smaller breasts, or no implants at all.
-Elevate Medical Spa and Cosmetic Surgery in Dallas, TX, led by board-certified plastic surgeons Dr. Thornwell Parker and Dr. Kevin Hanz, provides breast revision surgery and gives a thorough assessment so that the desired outcome is achieved.
+Elevate Medical Spa and Cosmetic Surgery in Dallas, TX, led by board-certified plastic surgeon Dr. Thornwell Parker, provides breast revision surgery and gives a thorough assessment so that the desired outcome is achieved.

 Many patients who have had prior breast procedures are considered good candidates for revision if they are unhappy with their result.
 Most procedures can be performed safely under IV sedation or local anesthesia.
 The most common reasons for revision are to change breast implant size or to replace an old implant that has become firm or leaked.
 Other revisions focus on patients who experience worsening breast sag, rippling, or uneven breasts.
 Also revision surgery can help repair the deformity or scars from breast reconstruction and create a more appealing and healthy outcome.
 A more complete list of reasons for revision is listed below.